28 Jan Hosting A Foster Care Shower: Two Things You Need To Know

 But how about those mothers ( and fathers ) who are choosing to build their families through adoption and/or foster care?
 Do we give them the same fanfare we give parents who are growing their family through biological children?… I’m pretty certain the answer is no. If you’re hosting a foster shower or adoption shower and you’re looking for some inspiration and encouragement you came to the right place.

 Adoption and foster care isn’t something I know too much about, I certainly don’t know all the lingo, ins and outs, etc. However when my best friend of 12 years told me her and her husband were going to begin the foster care process with the goal of eventually growing their family through adoption, I was #1 ) Thrilled to see this longtime dream taking shape into something real, tangible, and on the horizon, and #2) kind of surprised with the lack of content out there for celebrations surrounding this type of parenting.

 Anywho, this post isnt trying to single-handedly change that second point.
-However I do hope collectively celebrations like this begin to trend, and that in our efforts to shower and celebrate our dear friend Liz as she embarks on her motherhood journey that someone else might find some inspiration when searching for ways to celebrate someone they love growing their family through foster care and adoption.
+However I do hope collectively celebrations like foster parent showers begin to trend, and that in our efforts to shower and celebrate our dear friend Liz as she embarks on her motherhood journey that someone else might find some inspiration when searching for ways to celebrate someone they love growing their family through foster care and adoption.